Dissipative continuation for ground-state preparation at chemical transition states: Implementation and Resource analysis

-We now provide a numerical demonstration of the dissipative evolution algorithm.
 We consider a one-dimensional path on the Born–Oppenheimer potential energy surface (PES) of planar H$_4$.
 To reduce complexity, we consider a path along which the nuclei remain in a rectangular configuration (i.e., the angle between the axes of the pairs is fixed), reducing the dimension of the energy manifold to a two-dimensional surface, with the aspect ratio between the separation of the pairs varied smoothly as a function of the reaction coordinate $s \in [0, 1]$; see~\cref{fig:h4_pes}.
 The path is chosen to pass through the configuration in which the nuclei sit in a perfect square (that is, the rectangular configuration has equal length sides).

 This square geometry of the H$_4$ molecule is non-trivial from both chemical and algorithmic perspectives: in the STO-3G basis near a side length of $\sim 1.2$~\AA, the increased symmetry induces near-degeneracies among competing bonding patterns, producing a strongly multi-reference ground state and a compressed low-energy spectrum~\cite{Liu2024-h4}.
 Thus, the rectangular-to-square deformation provides a minimal proxy for a reaction coordinate that crosses a strongly correlated ``bottleneck'' region, while remaining small enough FCI dimension to allow us to classically simulate the performance of our algorithm.
 Additionally, we ran our Procrustes alignment procedure described by~\cref{prop:gs-overlap-principal-angles} in order to establish a consistent orbital gauge along the path.
 The alignment procedure begins at the end of the reaction path, aligning the basis of $H(s_{N_H-2})$ to the ``products" geometry $H(s_{N_H-1} = 1)$, then $H(s_{N_H-3})$ is aligned with $H(s_{N_H-2})$ and so on until the ``reactant" geometry is reached $H(s_0=0)$.